The Real Reason Your Cat Chatters at the Window

 When Do Cats Chatter?

-According to cat behaviorist, Marilyn Krieger, Certified Cat Behavior Consultant in San Francisco (aka The Cat Coach and author of Naughty No More: Change Unwanted Behaviors Through Positive Reinforcement), although there are a couple of theories on what causes cats to chatter when they’re hunting, it appears to be an instinctual response.
+According to Marilyn Krieger, certified cat behavior consultant in San Francisco, although there are a couple of theories on what causes cats to chatter when they're hunting, it appears to be an instinctual response.

 "Chattering might be caused by neurotransmitters, such as dopamine, as well as the hormone cortisol/adrenaline that is released into the system," Krieger says.
 And while the thrill of the hunt may illicit chattering, there might be another reason your cat reacts in this way: "Frustration," Krieger says.
 "If a pane of glass separates a cat from its prey, the chattering at the window may also indicate pure frustration of not being able to readily reach the prey," she says.
 Some cats might chatter when simply playing.
 "I've seen cats chatter over a laser pointer," Krieger says.